 Preventing Aluminium Corrosion

-While aluminium is naturally resistant to corrosion, taking additional steps can significantly extend its lifespan, especially in harsh environments.
+While aluminium is naturally corrosion-resistant, taking additional steps can significantly extend its lifespan, especially in harsh environments.

 Anodising